mkatsoho/mk-learning-French/README.md

 # mk-learning-French
-Some materials related my learning French, also a guide for other beginners
+Some materials related with my learning French, also a guide for other beginners

 # Contents